Vagrant proxy configuration

 Conclusion

-You have configured a proxy for your Vagrant environment.
-Make sure to adapt the proxy settings according to your specific proxy server configuration.
-I hope will this your helpful.
-Thank you for reading the DevopsRoles page!
+You’ve successfully set up a proxy for your Vagrant environment.
+Be sure to adjust the proxy settings based on your specific proxy server configuration.
+I hope you find this information helpful.

 About HuuPV